-Nina’s creative life is also deeply connected to community and collaboration.
-She is a curator at ACEarts, a gallery and education charity in Somerton, Somerset, where she helps foster dialogue between artists, audiences, and ideas.
-She is a member of the Royal West of England Academy Artists’ Network, the seam Collective and the Royal Society of Sculptors.
+Alongside her artistic practice, Nina works as Curator at ACE Arts in Somerton, Somerset, supporting opportunities for connection and exchange between artists, audiences, and ideas.
+She is a member of the Royal West of England Academy Artists' Network, seam Collective, the Royal Society of Sculptors, and A.R.T.
+(Artists in Research: Textiles).

 Higher Education: